-• Be the first choice for financial services;
+- Be the first choice brand for financial services; - Be the clear number one in customer satisfaction; - Grow its base of valuable customer relationships, with a profile aligned to that of the UK population;

-- Be the clear number one in service satisfaction with a demonstrable lead of at least 6 per cent. over the next best competitor; - Grow its base of valuable customer relationships to at least 7.5 million; - Have a Core Tier 1 capital ratio in the top quartile of its peer group comparison; - Maintain average risk weighting in the bottom quartile of its peer group comparison; - Become self-sufficient in capital with a profit of £1 billion per annum; - Achieve the high performance external benchmark for both employee enablement and engagement as measured by ViewPoint; and - Run an efficient business with a cost income ratio of between 45 per cent. and 50 per cent.
+- Protect and grow its market shares; - Ensure its people have high levels of belief in and commitment to the Society, and are provided with the conditions that allow them to perform effectively; - Achieve an optimum level of profitability; - Achieve a Common Equity Tier 1 ratio in the top quartile of its peer group and exceed regulatory requirements for the leverage ratio; - Maintain average risk weightings in the bottom quartile of its peer group comparison; and - Run an efficient business with a cost income ratio of between 45 per cent. and 50 per cent.